bnodnarb/AIRMF/_posts/govern/04-04-02-team-empowerment.md

 <details>
 <summary markdown="span">**Actions**</summary>
 * Establish impact assessment policies and processes for AI systems used by the organization.
-* Ensure impact assessment policies are appropriate to evaluate the potential negative impact of a system and how quickly a system changes, and that assessments are applied on a regular basis.
+* Verify that impact assessment policies are appropriate to evaluate the potential negative impact of a system and how quickly a system changes, and that assessments are applied on a regular basis.
-* Ensure impact assessments are utilized to inform broader assessments of AI system risk.
+* Verify that impact assessments are utilized to inform broader assessments of AI system risk.

 </details>